 I would happily live these two Paris itineraries over and over again if given the chance.
-Each incorporates everything I love to experience when I travel: good food, art, sight seeing, shopping and a little exercise.
-The Marais, where my family and I typically stay, would be an ideal jumping off point for either of these days, but if you’re not staying in the 3rd or 4th arrondissement, don’t fret, they’re still very doable and they do take travelers outside the Marais to some of my other favorite spots anyways.
+Each incorporates everything I love to experience when I travel: good food, art, sightseeing, shopping and exercise.
+The Marais, where my family and I typically stay, would be an ideal jumping off point for either of these days.
+If you’re not staying in the 3rd or 4th arrondissement, don’t fret, they’re still doable.
+They do take travelers outside the Marais to some of my other favorite spots anyways.

 Do as many hip young Parisians do and begin your morning at Holybelly (5 Rue Lucien Sampaix, 10th arr.), an American diner meets French bistro that serves the city’s most satisfying breakfast.
 While dishes include pancakes with Bourbon butter and maple syrup, I don’t find the breakfast here to be the gut bomb you typically get in America.
 I always order the exact same thing– two fried eggs with a side of hashbrowns, holy baked beans and toast.
 At Holybelly, they serve Pain des Amis from the bakery Du Pain et des Idées, the best bread in the world as far as I’m concerned.

-You’re so close, you might as well stop into Du Pain et des Idées (34 Rue Yves Toudic, 10th arr.) for a quarter loaf of Pain des Amis to take back to your hotel room or apartment and if you have a taste for something sweeter, grab a pistachio and chocolate or praline escargot.
+You’re so close, you might as well stop into Du Pain et des Idées (34 Rue Yves Toudic, 10th arr.) for a quarter loaf of Pain des Amis to take back to your hotel room or apartment.
+If you have a taste for something sweeter, grab a pistachio and chocolate or praline escargot.
 The bakery is famous for the buttery and flaky snail-shaped pastries.

 The neighborhood you find yourself in, Canal Saint Martin, has a number of trendy boutiques.
 My favorites, Centre Commercial (2 Rue de Marseille, 10th arr.) and Centre Commercial Kids (22 Rue Yves Toudic, 10th arr.) are on the same block as Du Pain et des Idées.
 At Centre Commercial, shop for men’s and women’s basics, on-trend wide legs pants and a wonderful array of monotone sneakers like white Brazil-made Vejas with perforated leather.
 Around the corner, Centre Commercial Kids is a must stop for those with children or anyone who needs to bring a present back for a little one.
-They carry the cutest kids clothing brands including Tiny Cottons, Oeuf NYC and Bobo Choses and always have a good selection of adorable and affordable backpacks.
+They carry the cutest kids clothing brands including Tiny Cottons, Oeuf NYC and Bobo Choses.
+I love the selection of adorable and affordable backpacks.

 Walk to the Jewish Quarter’s pedestrian thoroughfare Rue des Rosiers and grab a pita filled with crunchy falafel and marinated eggplant from L’As du Falafel (32 Rue des Rosiers, 4th arr.).
-Don’t be too put off if there’s a long line as it moves quickly.
-You’ll notice, many people simply eat as they walk, but if you’d like to eat while seated, tuck into the pleasant Jardin des Rosiers-Joseph-Migneret.
-The entrance to the somewhat hidden public park is off Rue des Rosiers just past Rue Ferdinand Duval on you left side or, if you don’t mind walking a bit further, go all the way to Place des Vosges, Paris’s prettiest public square, where there are plenty of park benches.
+Don’t be too put off if there’s a long line.
+It moves quickly.
+You’ll notice many people eat as they walk, but if you’d like to eat while seated, tuck into the pleasant Jardin des Rosiers-Joseph-Migneret.
+The entrance to the somewhat hidden public park is off Rue des Rosiers just past Rue Ferdinand Duval on your left side.
+If you don’t mind walking a bit further, go all the way to Place des Vosges.
+Paris’s prettiest public square offers plenty of park benches.

 Depending on how you feel, you may want to head back to your hotel or apartment for a little rest.
 If not, continue exploring the Marais.
 It’s one of the most trendy shopping quartiers in Paris with many boutiques located on Rue des Francs Bourgeois and Rue Vieille du Temple.
 Some of my favorites include American Vintage (113 Rue Vieille du Temple and 10 Rue des Francs Bourgeois, 3rd and 4th arr.) for European-made soft t-shirts, cozy seaters and high waisted shorts, Saint James (116 Rue Vieille du Temple, 3rd arr.) for souvenirs (their classic Breton-stripe shirt is a wonderful gift for kids and adults), and Carven (Women’s 8 Rue Malher, Men’s 30 Rue de Sévigné 3rd arr.) for the essential French-girl, and boy, look.

 Go put your name in at the seafood restaurant and raw bar Clamato (80 Rue de Charonne, 11th arr.) and then head across the street for a drink at Septime La Cave (3 Rue Basfroi, 11 arr.).
-Owned by the same people, they’ll actually call you when your table is ready, but you will not complain about the wait when you see this gem of a wine bar.
+Owned by the same team, they’ll call you when your table is ready.
+When you see this gem of a wine bar, you won’t complain about the wait.
 Located in a former shoe cobbler shop it’s positively charming and it offers one of the best natural wine selections in the city.
-Pick the bartenders brain and try something new.
-The small plates including Jamon Iberico and ricotta with anchovies are excellent if you simply can’t wait.
+Pick the bartender’s brain and try something new.
+The small plates including Jamon Iberico and ricotta with anchovies are excellent should you need to nosh.

-If you’ve planned far enough in advance, it’s also possible you may already have made a reservation at the Michelin star spot Septime (80 Rue de Charonne, 11th arr.), owned by the same people as Clamato and Septime La Cave.
-If this is the case, just get to the area about an hour before your dinner reservation so you can check out the wine bar.
+If you’ve planned far enough in advance, it’s possible you may already have made a reservation at the Michelin star spot Septime (80 Rue de Charonne, 11th arr.), owned by the same people as Clamato and Septime La Cave.
+I recommend getting to the area about an hour before your dinner reservation so you can check out the wine bar.
+It’s that good!

 Clamato is an excellent restaurant, though and one of the best no-reservations spots in the city.
 The menu changes constantly, but it always showcases France’s best in-season seafood from plates of briny oysters and ceviches to cooked dishes such as a gourmet take on a filet-o-fish sandwich.
 Save room for the maple syrup tart for dessert.

 If you’re not quite ready to turn in, there is an excellent cocktail bar a few blocks away called Cafe Moderne (19 Rue Keller, 11 arr.).
-Bartenders make drinks using fresh squeezed juices and homemade syrups and tinctures and the vibe is sort of divey in a good way.
+Bartenders make drinks using freshly squeezed juices and homemade syrups and tinctures and the vibe is divey in a good way.

 Blé Sucré (7 Rue Antoine Vollon, 12th arr.), a humble bakery across the street from a cute park in the 11th arrondissement, makes the gold standard croissant.
-There fluffy golden crescents have the perfect flaky outside and chewy inside.
-All the pastries are excellent and they also serve coffee and have a smattering of outdoor tables so you can sit and have a quick breakfast.
+Their fluffy golden crescents have the perfect flaky outside and chewy inside.
+All the pastries are excellent and they also serve coffee and have a smattering of outdoor tables, so you can sit and have a quick breakfast.